 Old-fashioned might also describe the relationship between senior proprietor Pratt Morales and his son Chris.
 It’s an old-fashioned father and son relationship in the tradition of Andy and Opie.
 On Food Finds, Pratt recounted having helped deliver his son, calling it the beginning of a life-long love affair.
 Pratt also demonstrated his unique craft–bread sculpting.
 He can literally prepare bread in any shape and form as chronicled in a photo album replete with pictures of the artistic bread creations.
 Although the Food Network made larger than life celebrities out of father and son, they are both as friendly and accommodating as possible.

 I probably wouldn’t be writing about Golden Crown, however, if the end product wasn’t good.
 Make that outstanding!
 Make that “the very best bakery in Albuquerque” outstanding!”
 Situated in a ramshackle old building just outside Old Town, it’s far enough off the beaten path as to be relatively inconspicuous.
 Inconspicuous, however, doesn’t mean diners aren’t finding it.
-As of August, 2013, this humble Panaderia was ranked by TripAdvisor, the world’s largest travel community, as number two out of 1,235 restaurants in the Duke City.
-Also as of August, 2013, Golden Crown is Yelp‘s fifth highest rated restaurant in Albuquerque while Lonely Planet, a French publication calls Golden Crown “Albuquerque’s best place to eat.”
+This humble Panaderia has been consistently ranked by TripAdvisor, the world’s largest travel community, as one of the top five out of 1,235 restaurants in the Duke City.
+Golden Crown receives similar praise from Yelp while Lonely Planet, a French publication calls Golden Crown “Albuquerque’s best place to eat.”

 The Panaderia’s crown jewel (no pun intended) is the original New Mexico green chile bread on which is sculpted a Santa Fe style coyote baying at the moon.
 Aside from green chile, this staff of life is fashioned with onions, fresh tomatoes, Parmesan cheese and cilantro.
 The bread is baked slowly to seal in the flavor and aroma of all the fresh ingredients.
 Toast it with butter and (if you can get it) New Mexican chokecherry jelly and you’ve got a mouth-watering breakfast.